acforrester/FreedomData/README.md

 | Area 3 | Labor Market Freedom |

 The `EFNA` index itself is an equally weighted average of the three areas.
-The `EFNA` covers the 50 U.S. states, exlcuding the District of Columbia and territories.
+The `EFNA` covers the 50 U.S. states, excluding the District of Columbia and territories.

 ## Citations